 Together, AkadVita aims to create a space to make visible the intrinsic interconnection among those bodies who relate and work in academia with their present and past stories; with the joy and pain of those we know little about; with the inquiries and questions that we are interested in; with the communities of all types -human beings, animals, plants, microorganisms, territories, galactic bodies, conceptual ideas- that configure our daily experience; and sometimes, the subject of our research.

-Also, AkadVita is my attempt to recover my voice in the creative domain beyond akademic writing.
-It emerges in challenging times, while the date of the dissertation has been postponed and there is a profound sense of failure and doubt.
-That sense of lost gave me the courage today to start this website, that I have thought for years, but I did not have the spark to start before.
+Also, AkadVita is my attempt to recover my voice in the creative domain beyond academic writing.
+It emerges in challenging times, after postponing the PhD defense several times and feeling a profound sense of failure and doubt.